On the Motivic Homotopy Type of Algebraic Stacks: Applications to Motivic homotopy theory of algebraic stack

-\begin{definition} Let $\sX$ be an algebraic stack.
-The smooth-Nisnevich (resp. smooth-Zariski) site of $\sX$, denoted by $\sX_{\text{lis-nis}}$ (resp. $\sX_{\text{lis-zar}}$) is the category whose objects consist of pairs $(U,p)$ where $p$ is a smooth morphism $p:U\rightarrow \sX$ from an algebraic space $U$ and coverings in $\sX_{\text{lis-nis}}$ are given by Nisnevich coverings (resp.
+We briefly recall the definitions of smooth-Nisnevich and smooth-Zariski sites of an algebraic stack. \begin{definition} Let $\sX$ be an algebraic stack.
+The smooth-Nisnevich (resp. smooth-Zariski) site of $\sX$, denoted by $\sX_{\text{lis-nis}}$ (resp.\ $\sX_{\text{lis-zar}}$) is the category whose objects consist of pairs $(U,p)$ where $p$ is a smooth morphism $p:U\rightarrow \sX$ from an algebraic space $U$ and coverings in $\sX_{\text{lis-nis}}$ are given by Nisnevich coverings (resp.
 Zariski coverings) of algebraic spaces. \end{definition}

-The following result states that motivic cohomology can be computed as hypercohomology of the motivic complexes $\Z(i)$ on the smooth-Nisnevich site of the stack.
+The following result states that motivic cohomology can be computed as hypercohomology of the motivic complexes $\Z(i)$ on the smooth-Nisnevich or smooth-Zariski (in the Deligne--Mumford case) site of the stack.

-\begin{corollary} Let $\sX$ be a smooth stack over a field $k$.
-The motivic cohomology of $\sX$ agrees with the hypercohomology of the motivic complexes $\Z(j)$ on $\sX_{\text{lis-nis}}$.
-That is,